ryancdickson/www.ccadb.org/cas/incident-report.md

 - [Full Incident Report](#full-incident-report) (for CA Owners submitting Full Incident Reports)
 - [Audit Finding Report](#audit-finding-report) (for CA Owners submitting Audit Finding Reports)

 Report content MUST be provided in Markdown (i.e., not in the form of an attachment) and SHOULD utilize Markdown's [formatting features](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) (headers, lists, emphasis, etc.) to ensure clarity and readability.
+Individuals submitting reports SHOULD use Bugzilla's "preview" feature to confirm rendering appears as expected before posting.

 Learn more about expected report content and a description of the fields included in the reporting templates [here](#report-field-definitions-and-expectations).